What is shadow work?

 Part of the reason the healing process is so painful is because many of our shadow aspects are brought to the forefront of our minds- this happens not to hurt us but to direct our attention to the things we need to address and heal from.
 If we continue to turn away and deny them, healing will be much slower and more painful for us.

 Shadow work can be incredibly painful, but ultimately it is a pain that is constructive- the same way your muscles are painful after working out.
 The pain of unhealed trauma and a neglected shadow is not constructive- it serves only as a messenger, urging us to do the work.

 It is important to take shadow work slowly, so as not to be overwhelmed by it.
 A good way to begin is by taking an inventory of your strengths, positive characteristics and talents.
 Use a fresh journal which will just be for this work, and make a list on the first couple of pages of everything you like about yourself, everything you think you are good at.
 Leave some space at the end to add to it- as you do the work you will uncover more and more strengths to add to the list.

 There are many ways to approach shadow work.
 Because our subconscious minds work with symbols and feelings instead of words and thoughts, we have to find a way in through our feelings- sitting and thinking about it endlessly will not get us to the root.
 So to begin to identify shadow aspects, we simply need to notice when we are feeling triggered, and start to look for patterns.

 Can you remember the last time you felt triggered?
 Outline the situation in your journal.
-For example you could write: Yesterday I got very upset because my friend cancelled our plans together at the last minute.
-This is how your mind sees it.
+For example you could start with: Yesterday I was triggered, because my friend cancelled our plans together at the last minute.
+That’s how you would describe the situation consciously.
 To access the subconscious, examine your feelings.
 How did it feel?

 You might not be ready to go further than that, and that is okay.
 You might move deeper into the emotions and realise that you felt sad and worthless because you felt rejected and abandoned by your friends.